kellenmace/kellenmace.com-2019/content/blog/wp-cli-search-replace-tables-skipped/index.md

 ## Explanation

 One of the keys in each database table has to be marked as the primary key, or else WP-CLI will skip over it and output `skipped` as shown above.
-To see if that’s your problem, use [DESCRIBE](https://db.apache.org/derby/docs/10.3/tools/rtoolsijcomrefdescribe.html) to view the index data for one of the skipped tables, like this:
+To see if that's your problem, use [DESCRIBE](https://db.apache.org/derby/docs/10.3/tools/rtoolsijcomrefdescribe.html) to view the index data for one of the skipped tables, like this:

 ```
 $ wp db query 'DESCRIBE wp_17_comments'